Perturbative renormalization of the Ginzburg-Landau model revisited: Abstract

 \section{Abstract}

 The perturbative renormalization of the Ginzburg--Landau model is reconsidered based on the Feynman diagram technique.
 We derive renormalization group (RG) flow equations, exactly calculating all vertices appearing in the perturbative renormalization of the $\varphi^4$ model up to the $\varepsilon^3$ order of the $\varepsilon$-expansion.
 In this case, the $\varphi^2$, $\varphi^4$, $\varphi^6$, and $\varphi^8$ vertices appear.
-All these are relevant in the sense that they do not vanish at the fixed point.
+All these vertices are relevant.
 We have tested the expected basic properties of the RG flow, such as the semigroup property.
 Under repeated RG transformation $R_s$, appropriately represented RG flow on the critical surface converges to certain $s$--independent fixed point.
 The Fourier--transformed two--point correlation function $G({\bf k})$ has been considered.
-Although the $\varepsilon$-expansion of $X({\bf k})=1/G({\bf k})$ is well defined on the critical surface, we have revealed a fundamental inconsistency of the perturbative method with the exact rescaling of $X({\bf k})$, represented as an expansion in powers of $k$ at $k \to 0$.
-We discuss also certain paradox, related to the $\varepsilon$-expansion of $X({\bf k})$ above the critical point.
-Apart from the $\varepsilon$--expansion, we have tested also a modified approach, where the $\varphi^4$ coupling constant $u$ is the expansion parameter at a fixed spatial dimensionality $d$.
-Our tests point to some internal inconsistency of such a method.
+Although the $\varepsilon$-expansion of $X({\bf k})=1/G({\bf k})$ is well defined on the critical surface, we have revealed an inconsistency of the perturbative method with the exact rescaling of $X({\bf k})$, represented as an expansion in powers of $k$ at $k \to 0$.
+We have discussed also some aspects of the perturbative renormalization of the two--point correlation function slightly above the critical point.
+Apart from the $\varepsilon$--expansion, we have tested and briefly discussed also a modified approach, where the $\varphi^4$ coupling constant $u$ is the expansion parameter at a fixed spatial dimensionality $d$.

 \textbf{Keywords:} renormalization group, $\varepsilon$-expansion, critical phenomena